books

 The Myth Manifestation (2018) Lisa Shearin Our world is populated by a greater variety of creatures than we might imagine, from vampires and werewolves to goblins and dwarves and all variety of creatures considered mythical.
 For these creatures to hide in plain sight, a treaty was hammered out 100 years earlier, to keep fights that […]

-The Brimstone Deception, Audio Version
+The Brimstone Deception, Audio Book

 The Brimstone Deception, Audio Version (2016) Lisa Shearin narrated by Johanna Parker This is a series that we both listen to on car trips.
 I generally try to get input as to what Michael wants to listen to (since he’s the driver) but generally it’s me picking a couple books and him choosing one of […]